 Cutting Macro Calculator

 Many people overestimate their activity level in basic mode and end up consuming too many calories.
-Advanced mode is more accurate for trained individuals, but you should have an accurate bodyfat estimate to use this mode effectively.
+Advanced mode is more accurate for trained individuals, but requires an accurate bodyfat measurement.

 Units